The Department of Nursing encompasses a wide range of roles, including:

 - certified registered nurse anesthetists

-Almost everything we do clinically — from new initiatives to well-established practices — not only involves our nursing team but also depends on the level of nursing excellence that is a hallmark of our success at Memorial Sloan Kettering.
+Everything we do clinically — from new initiatives to well-established practices —depends on the nursing team’s excellence, which is a hallmark of care at Memorial Sloan Kettering.

 We have expertise in the following key specialty areas:

 Acute care nurses staff nine inpatient units (organized by disease site) that require proficiency in the complex medical and surgical management of patients with a particular cancer.
 This approach fosters a close bond between nurses, patients, and families while also supporting our strong primary care nursing model.

 Our critical care and pediatric nurses focus on managing our patients’ complex non-cancer-related comorbidities and provide an increased level of care with an emphasis on early intervention.
 These nurses also demonstrate expertise in subspecialized and age-appropriate care for our pediatric patients and support their entire family during the cancer diagnosis and treatment experience.

 Included in critical care and pediatrics are the Intensive Care Unit; Surgical Acute Care Unit; Cardiac Intermediate Care Unit; inpatient Pediatric Unit and Pediatric Intensive Care Unit; Pediatric Ambulatory Care Center for outpatient visits, treatments, and procedures; and Urgent Care Center.

 Perioperative services provide comprehensive nursing care for patients undergoing diagnostic, interventional, and surgical procedures during the pre-, intra-, and postoperative and procedural phases of care.
 Same-day outpatient and short-stay surgical cases are performed at the Josie Robertson Surgical Center.

 Outpatient Nursing Services